x0techdad/minecraft-vending-machine/README.md

 Ok, we have the server app, dependencies, and required OS components packaged in a Docker Image.
 Now what?
 We need to launch the image on computers to create the runtime container.
 Our container also needs some persistent storage and a public network interface (Public IP) our Minecraft clients can connect to from anywhere :milky_way: on the Internet.

-Cloud platforms, like Azure, come in very handy, providing us techies with access to immedidate avaiable, hyper scale, publically avaialble compute and storage sevices.
-The services offered by cloud providers provides us with a few different app hosting methods, each with its advantages over the others and ideal use cases.
-We offer a few different infrastructere pattern options to host game servers, each ideal for certain use cases.
+Cloud platforms, like Azure, come in very handy, they provide us techies with access hyper scale, publically avaialble compute and storage sevices to host our workloads.
+These cloud services provide us with a few different methods for hosting apps, each with its advantages over the others and ideal use cases.
+This project offers infrastructere pattern options to host a game server, each ideal for specific use cases, details provided in the <a href="./deploy/deploy.md">deploy</a> doc.

 [Infrastructure as code (IaC)](https://youtu.be/WhWf48kcEXU) is used to automate the deployment and management of cloud resources.
 IaC allows devs to develop, deploy, and maintain application infrastructure just like software.
 In all deployment scenarios: